jz393/jz393.github.io/writing/wellness-in-modernity.md

 Now that I’m not hunched over a screen all day and getting more activity in, my back feels so much lighter.
 But instead of disappearing entirely, it seems that my pains have just moved to my feet.

 As mentioned earlier, it started when I became more physically active (with daily runs and/or walks), and became exacerbated during my hiking era.
-In particular, the soreness concentrates on the balls of my feet, where the arches are.
+In particular, the soreness concentrates on the arches of my feet.
 Maybe my form isn’t that great, or I need better-fitting shoes.
 Or perhaps I’m just not used to this new standard of activity I’ve been placing on myself.

 Aside from the foot pain, I regularly get muscle soreness from my workouts, which is to be expected.
 I try to prioritize getting enough protein, but sometimes it takes several days to fully recover, which throws off my weeklong exercise routine.
 Sometimes I try to power through it, but oftentimes it just makes everything worse.
 I guess there’s simply no free lunch; as the saying goes, *no pain, no gain*.